swiftlang/swiftly/README.md

 - Linux-based platforms listed on https://swift.org/download
   - CentOS 7 will not be supported due to some dependencies of swiftly not supporting it, however.

-Right now, swiftly is in the very early stages of development and is only supported on Linux, but the long term plan is to also support macOS.
+Right now, swiftly is in early stages of development and is only supported on Linux and macOS.
 For more detailed information about swiftly's intended features and implementation, check out the [design document](DESIGN.md).

 ## Command interface overview